 To cap off a string of disastrous events, a fire broke out in Windsor Castle which caused severe damage to the Queen's residence.

-The events surrounding Princess Diana's tragic death aged 36 in a car crash in Paris in 1997 will also feature in The Crown's final seasons.
-The late princess was with her partner Dodi Fayed, an Egyptian film producer and the son of billionaire Mohamed El Fayed, who also died in the crash.
+The events surrounding Princess Diana's tragic death aged 36 in a car crash in Paris in 1997 is also likely to feature in The Crown's final seasons.
+The late princess was with her partner Dodi Fayed, an Egyptian film producer and the son of billionaire Mohamed El Fayed.
+Dodi also died in the crash.

 Diana's death provoked widespread public mourning, and on 6 September, one million people lined the streets of London for her funeral.

 Other historical events likely to be included are President Nelson Mandela's state visit to the UK, and Tony Blair coming into power in 1997.

 As the final season will likely encapsulate the early 2000s, season six could see the Queen break protocol to respond to terror attack 9/11.
 On 13 September, 2001, Her Majesty authorised the American anthem The Star Spangled Banner to play during Buckingham Palace's Changing of the Guard.